lawrns/heiwa/README.md

 ### Development Tips

-- Use Firebase emulators for local development
+- Use Supabase local development setup for testing
 - Check browser console for detailed error messages
-- Monitor Firebase console for authentication and database activity
+- Monitor Supabase dashboard for authentication and database activity
 - Use the Network tab to debug API calls

 ## Contributing